Porter Five Forces model explained

-Porter’s five forces model (competitive forces model) is a model that was developed by Michael Porter.
-The purpose of Porter’s five forces model is to determine the profit potential of a market i.e. business sector.
+The Michael Porter Five Forces Model, also known as the competitive forces model, is a competitive analysis model that was developed by Michael Porter.
+The purpose of Porter Five Forces Model is to determine the profit potential of a market i.e. business sector.

 - Supplier power

 - Threat of new entrants on the market

 - Competitive rivalry

 Suppliers, first of Porter Five Forces Model, can exercise more power by threatening with increased prices or a deterioration of quality.
 Supplier power depends on the following six factors:

 The number of suppliers

 When there are more suppliers, an organization can switch to another supplier in case of threats.

 Substitutes provide alternatives in case the supplier makes threats.
 Because of these substitutes, an organization is less dependent on one supplier.

 A catering entrepreneur could for instance sell another brand of coffee if there is a conflict situation with the current supplier.